sql-machine-learning/elasticdl/elasticdl/README.md

     elasticdl:dev \
     bash -c "make && python -m unittest discover elasticdl/python '*_test.py'"
 ```

+Note that, some unittests may require a running Kubernetes cluster available.
+To skip those unittests, use `make && K8S_TESTS=False python -m unittest discover elasticdl/python '*_test.py'` as the bash command.

 ### Test in Docker

 In a terminal, start master to distribute mnist training tasks.